meshapi/grpc-api-gateway/docs/reference/grpc/streaming.md

       notificationsSource.close();
     });
     ```

 !!! info
-    If your gRPC method implementation is designed to end the stream, you might benefit from re-evaluating whether or
-    not SSE is the right choice for your specific need.
+    If your gRPC method implementation is designed to end the stream, it may be worth reconsidering whether SSE is the most suitable choice for your needs.

 #### Custom Events

-One of the features of the SSE is the ability to push messages with specific _event_ names.
-At the present moment, all SSE messages (save for the EOS message) get no `event` or `id` value.
-In future, you will be able to use gRPC metadata to specify these properties but this is not possible presently.
+One of the key features of SSE is the ability to push messages with specific _event_ names.
+Currently, all SSE messages (except for the EOS message) do not include `event` or `id` values.
+In the future, it will be possible to use gRPC metadata to specify these properties, but this functionality is not available at present.

-Because of this all messages will be received using the `onmessage` handler if you are using JavaScript in the browser:
+As a result, all messages will be received using the `onmessage` handler when using JavaScript in the browser:

 ```javascript
 const eventSource = new EventSource("/path/to/endpoint");